arturataide/I2C4IOPT/README.md

 ### IOPT-Tools

-The IOPT-Tools framework allows the interactive creation of graphical models using IOPT nets.
+The [IOPT-Tools] framework allows the interactive creation of graphical models using IOPT nets.
 The user creates the Petri net graph and associates external signals and events to its transitions and places.
 Each event is defined based on the change of a signal value (edge up or edge down).
 The models can be interactively simulated [11] and its state space generated and verified to detect deadlocks, determine needed memory resources, and identify the occurrence of desirable global states [12].
 The nodes can have distinct associated time domains.
 These models can be automatically split in the corresponding single time domain models from which code is then generated to be run in distinct processors [13], [14], [15].
 In this prototype it is possible to run those nets on Arduino boards.

-For more informations on how to use IOPT-Tools framework please read it's [user manual].
+For more information on how to use IOPT-Tools framework please read it's [user manual].

 #### Model Creation
-For proof of concept there were created two models, one with a single time domain (single controller needed) and another with two distinct time domais (two controllers needed).
+For proof of concept there were created two models, one with a single time domain (single controller needed) and another with two distinct time domains (two controllers needed).

-With [IOPT Tools] it is possible to open the models present on the [models folder] with the "Upload Model File" feature.
+With IOPT-Tools it is possible to open the models present on the [models folder] with the "Upload Model File" feature.
 Since the user has the model opened the C language code can be generated with a click in "Generate C Code" button, as seen in the following figure.

 ![Generate C Code](https://dl.dropboxusercontent.com/u/66156156/i2c%20paper/generate_c_code.png)

 This is the example for a single controller model, and the code generated is available [here].

-For the N-time domain models an aditional step needs to be done.
+For the N-time domain models an additional step needs to be completed.
 The user must generate the GALS Models (Globally-Asynchronous Locally-Synchronous) first with the "Decompose GALS" button.
 The framework will automatically generate N new models as the N is equal to the time domains present in the model.
 With two time domains (proof of concept example) it will generate two models as seen in the following figure.

 ![GALS Models](https://dl.dropboxusercontent.com/u/66156156/i2c%20paper/gals.png)